bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 One way to think about this is, in a signature aggregation scheme, it's a little bit like a multi-signature scheme, but as you said, the verifier will do the key aggregation because the verifier gets all the individual public keys and somehow would need to aggregate those keys.
 And if we do this in a MuSig style, this key aggregation, then this key aggregation again is an elliptic curve computation, but we couldn't add this to the batch for doing batch validation.
 So we couldn't batch it together with a signature validation or with a Taproot commitment openings.
-So probably there are other signature aggregation schemes more different from MuSig that would actually allow for fetch validation.
+So probably there are other signature aggregation schemes more different from MuSig that would actually allow for batch validation.
 So yeah, really, it's like, as you say, you could construct it basically from MuSig, but MuSig is overkill.
 And that's the reason not to do that.